JermellB/restagraph/docs/HTTP_API.md

           "target-type": "ResourcetypeTheRelationshipGoesTo",
           "cardinality": One of "many:many", "1:many", "many:1" or "1:1" (default is "many:many"),
           "dependent": boolean,
-          "notes": "<Text clarifying what this relationship is intended to mean.>" },
+          "description": "<Text clarifying what this relationship is intended to mean.>" },
         ...
       ],